 If you know someone who is registered blind, partially sighted or not able to manage a newspaper and who would like to receive these recordings do please get in touch.
 Use the 'Contact Us' page.
 In some cases an audio player can be provided for those who do not have one of their own.

 Chelmsford and District Talking Newspaper is run entirely by volunteers and exists due to their dedication.
 We welcome volunteers to record and despatch our weekly service.
 We endeavour to match the right person to the right role and ask volunteers to recognise the commitment requested to enable us to issue our talking newspaper each and every week.

 Readers are usually required on a Thursday evening, on a 4 week rota.
 With a six monthly plan, so plenty of time in advance to note duty dates.
 Recordings take place at our studio in Writtle of 2 hours duration: from 6.30pm.
 The reading team consists of an editor plus three readers.

 JANUARY 2018 ...
 PLEASE CONTACT US FOR MORE INFORMATION

 Do you have what it takes to become a recording technician?
-Allocated on a rota - monthly/4 weeks, recording technicians must be available on a Thursday evening from 6.00 pm to 10.00 pm to operate our digital recording system.
+Allocated on a monthly/4 weekly rota, recording technicians must be available on a Thursday evening from 6.00 pm to 10.00 pm to operate our digital recording system.
 We use Adobe Audition to record.
 Simple editing, copying and duplicating is easily picked up by anyone used to working with Microsoft Word Documents.
 Full training will be given.